GenZmeY/multini/README.md

 `multini --get ini_file`

 **output value:**
-`multini --get ini_file section param`
+`multini --get ini_file section key`
-- if there are several parameters, a list of all values of this parameter will be displayed
+- if there are several keys, a list of all values of this keys will be displayed

-**add/update a single parameter:**
+**create/update a single key:**
-`multini --set ini_file section parameter value`
+`multini --set ini_file section key value`
-- if there is no parameter, it will be added
+- if there is no key, it will be added
-- if the parameter exists, the value will be updated
+- if the key exists, the value will be updated
-- if the parameter exists and has several values, the parameter with the specified value will be set, the rest of the values will be deleted
+- if the key exists and has several values, the key with the specified value will be set, the rest of the values will be deleted

-**add a parameter with specified value:**
+**add a key with specified value:**
-`multini --add ini_file section parameter value`
+`multini --add ini_file section key value`
-- if there is no parameter, it will be added
+- if there is no key, it will be added
-- if the parameter exists and does not have the specified value, the new value will be added
+- if the key exists and does not have the specified value, the new value will be added
 - if the specified value repeats the existing one, no changes will be made

-**delete all parameters with specified name:**
+**delete all keys with specified name:**
-`multini --del ini_file section parameter`
+`multini --del ini_file section key`

-**delete a parameter with specified name and value:**
+**delete a key with specified name and value:**
-`multini --del ini_file section parameter value`
+`multini --del ini_file section key value`

 **delete a section:**
 `multini --del ini_file section`

 **short options can be combined:**
-`multini -gq ini_file section parameter value`
+`multini -gq ini_file section key value`
-- check the existence of a parameter with a given value using the return code
+- check the existence of a key with a given value using the return code

 # License
 Copyright © 2020 GenZmeY

-The content of this repository is licensed under [MIT License](https://github.com/GenZmeY/multini/blob/master/LICENSE).
+The content of this repository is licensed under [MIT License](LICENSE).